DAGWorks-Inc/burr/docs/concepts/state-machine.rst

 You can ask various questions of the state machine using publicly-supported APIs:

-- ``application.graph`` will give you a static reprsentation of the state machine with enough information to visualize
+- ``application.graph`` will give you a static representation of the state machine with enough information to visualize
 - ``application.state`` will give you the current state of the state machine.
 Note that if you modify it the results will not show up -- state is immutable!
+Modify the state through actions.

 See the :ref:`application docs <applicationref>`